stretchr/goweb/README.md

 ![Goweb A lightweight RESTful web framework for Go.](GowebLogoBig.jpg "Goweb 2 - Logo")

   * If you'd like to chat about Goweb, please feel free to join our [HipChat Goweb Channel](http://www.hipchat.com/gXWgwTtX2)
-  * For examples and usage, please read the [goweb documentation](http://godoc.org/github.com/stretchr/goweb)
+  * For examples and usage, please read the [Goweb API Documentation](http://godoc.org/github.com/stretchr/goweb)

 ## Get started